lightning-goats/Opti_Taco_Feeder/README.md

 ## Usage

 - Open the HTML file as an overlay in your video broadcast software.
 Ex: Obs-Studio.
-- Display the QR code for Lightning payments by scanning the QR code displayed in the `#qr-code` container with a Lightning wallet.
+- Users feed Opti tacos by scanning the QR code displayed in the `#qr-code` container with a Lightning wallet.

 ## Note